vit9/react-hook-validation/README.md

 - Consistently returns the object of each field from config.
 Last two elements are the functions -
-    changeHandler - takes one argument - event from inout tag startValidation - takes one argument - callback function, it return changed config
+    changeHandler - takes one argument - event from inout tag startValidation - takes one argument - callback function, it return two params: config and error - if there are errors after validation this params will have value true
 ```

 ### input props